newhouse-dev/pulsefit-appointment-dashboard/README.md

 - Data does not need to persist through page reloads.
 - Because this is a front-end evaluation, a backend implementation is out of scope.
 - Authentication is also out of scope.
-- User profile is out of scope.
+- Full user profile is out of scope.
 - To be completed within a 3-4 hour timeframe.
 - Functionality bears more weight for this demo than pixel-perfect design implementation.
 - Trainer and schedule data can be configured in a project JSON file for this demo.
+- Scheduling data for only a single day is necessary.
 - Real-time availability would be determined by the backend and is out of scope.

 ## Known Bugs